a-rod85/Hangman/README.md

 Test:

-Unsuccessful attempts at guessing the secret word were made.
+Unsuccessful attempts by the player at guessing the secret word were made.

 Result: